helidon-io/helidon/docs/se/guides/metrics.md

 ```

 1. Declare a `Counter` member field.
-2. Create and register the `Counter` meter in the global meter registry\`.
+2. Create and register the `Counter` meter in the global meter registry.
 This `Counter` will exist for the lifetime of the application.
 3. Increment the count.

 Update the `routing` method in the main class as follows: